 Unlike Chapter 7, you can keep your assets while you have a wage earner’s plan (that’s another name for Chapter 13 bankruptcy).
 You can also most likely keep your car and other property.

 While what may be a disadvantage for someone else might not be a disadvantage for you, some people prefer to file for Chapter 7 bankruptcy based on these factors:

 - You must make payments to the trustee in your bankruptcy case for a period of 3 to 5 years.

-- You have to have less than $394,725 in unsecured debt to be eligible for this type of debt relief.
+- You have to have less than a certain amount in unsecured debt to be eligible for this type of debt relief.

-- You must have less than $1,184,200 in secured debt to be eligible for this type of debt relief.
+- You must have less than a certain amount in secured debt to be eligible for this type of debt relief.

 - You must not have hand a bankruptcy petition dismissed because you failed to appear in court, comply with court orders, or chose to abandon your case after dealing with creditors within the past 180 days before you filed.